Vanderhoof/alembic-dddl/docs/tutorial.md

 ]
 ```

 And the final step before we see the magic of Alembic DDDL in action.
-We need to register these DDL scripts in the `env.py`:
+We need to register these DDL scripts in `env.py`:

 ```python
 # migrations/env.py